tropiano4/tropiano-srg/README.md

 Description of major codes:

+* Jupyter notebooks titled "NAME_figures_v#.ipynb" are used to generate figures which go to the Figures folder.

+* evolve_hamiltonian.py - This code SRG or Magnus evolves a specified Hamiltonian using scripts from the SRG_codes or Magnus_codes folder.

-* evolve_hamiltonian.py - ...
+* scratchwork.py - Script used for testing purposes.

-* SRG codes or sub-folder?